 5th place: 500 CHF

-3. Besides the invitation to submit of a paper to the OpenSky Symposium, the organizers may invite the top teams to co-author any publications that will be written in respect to this competition.
+3. Besides the invitation to submit a paper/presentation to the OpenSky Symposium, the organizers may invite the top teams to co-author any publications that we are planning to write in respect to this competition.

 Thus, the following conditions apply:

 a.
 The full cash prizes will only be awarded to a top 5 team if their RMSE score is below 1000m.

 b.
 50% of the full cash prizes will be awarded to a top 5 team if their RMSE score is below 5000m.

 Training and competition datasets for round 1 can be downloaded here.

 Both training and competition data sets are provided as CSV files.
 Each CSV file contains the data that was recorded by the OpenSky Network over a duration of 1 hour and has a (uncompressed) size of about 300 MB (round 1) and 1.3GB (round 2), respectively.
 All round 1 datasets were extracted over the course of about 48 hours.
 All round 2 datasets were extracted over the course of four days.

 Each row in the CSV file represents the reception of one aircraft position report and contains the following information:

 - A unique aircraft identifier